rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-014/index.md

 [galangua] by [@tyfkda] is a dynamic 2D shoot 'em up game, written in Rust using SDL2.
-It works on desktop as well as in the browser.
+It works on the desktop as well as in the browser.

 [The source code is available here.][tetris-bane-src]